 For the All-Requirements Project, energy rate adjustments are driven by the Project Operation and Maintenance (O & M) Fund month-end cash balance and the cash balance needed to meet the required balance of sixty days of cash within the O & M Fund.
 If it is determined that the O & M Fund balance is over the sixty days O & M Fund cash balance target amount, the energy rate adjustment will result in a lower billing rate relative to projected expenses and thereby reduce the future O & M Fund balance.
-Likewise, if the O & M Fund balance is below the sixty day cash requirement, the energy rate adjustment will result in a higher billing rate relative to projected expenses and thereby relative to projected expenses and thereby the sixty day cash requirement, the energy rate adjustment will result in a higher billing rate relative to projected expenses and thereby increase the future O & M Fund balance.
+Likewise, if the O & M Fund balance is below the sixty day cash requirement, the energy rate adjustment will result in a higher billing rate relative to projected expenses and thereby increase the future O & M Fund balance.